-I bought the Ténéré 700 to do exactly one thing well: carry me and a camp into places that don’t have hotels, and bring us both back.
-This is the standard Ténéré 700 — not the higher-spec Rally edition or the new Ténéré 900.
-Twelve thousand kilometres later — most of them loaded, a lot of them on gravel, a meaningful number ending at a wild camp with the bike on its side stand and a tent ten feet away — I have opinions that a launch-day road test could never give you.
+The Ténéré 700 exists to do exactly one thing well: carry a rider and a camp into places that don’t have hotels, and bring both back.
+This review covers the standard Ténéré 700 — not the higher-spec Rally edition or the new Ténéré 900.
+Past twelve thousand kilometres.
+Most of them loaded, a lot of them on gravel — owners build up the kind of perspective a launch-day road test never can, and this guide pulls that long-term picture together.

 This is not a spec sheet with adjectives.
 You can get the bore and stroke anywhere.
-This is what the bike is actually like to own and abuse over a long stretch of real travel: what holds up, what wears, what annoys you at hour three, and who should and shouldn’t buy one.
+This is what the bike is actually like to own and abuse over a long stretch of real travel: what holds up, what wears, what annoys at hour three, and who should and shouldn’t buy one — drawn from extensive long-term owner reports, rider-forum threads and independent testing.

 Disclosure: Some of the links in this article are affiliate links.
-If you buy gear through them, we may earn a small commission at no extra cost to you.
-It helps fund the road trips that make these long-term tests possible — and to be clear, this bike was bought with my own money and carries zero sponsored content, like everything on this site.
+If you buy gear through them, we may earn a small commission at no extra cost to you, and it never changes a recommendation.
+Bikes & Bays carries zero sponsored content.

 QUICK VERDICT

-Most of these kilometres were earned on real trips, not a test loop.
-A big chunk came on the Turkey-to-Georgia Black Sea & Caucasus run — humid coast, alpine pasture, and the kind of loose, exposed mountain track that tells you very quickly whether a loaded bike is composed or terrifying.
-The rest is mixed: long tarmac transits, gravel forest roads, and a lot of nights camped wherever the day ended.
+The kilometres that matter for a verdict like this are earned on real trips, not a test loop.
+The terrain that exposes a loaded adventure bike is exactly the kind found on routes like the Turkey-to-Georgia Black Sea & Caucasus run — humid coast, alpine pasture, and loose, exposed mountain track that tells you very quickly whether a loaded bike is composed or terrifying — mixed with long tarmac transits, gravel forest roads, and nights camped wherever the day ends.

-That matters because the T7 is sold on a promise of being equally happy commuting and overlanding, and the only way to test that promise is to load it like an overlander and live with it.
+That matters because the T7 is sold on a promise of being equally happy commuting and overlanding, and the only way to judge that promise is to load it like an overlander and live with it — which is exactly the use these long-term owner reports reflect.

 Yamaha Ténéré 700 loaded with soft luggage parked beside a tent at a remote wild camp

-The job description: carry a rider and a camp into places without hotels, and bring both back.
-12,000 km of doing exactly that.
+The job description: carry a rider and a camp into places without hotels, and bring both back — what the T7 is built for.

 The Engine: The Reason People Keep One